Football Clubs

-Premiership Football Clubs
+Premiership & Championship and FA Football Clubs

 Dates refer to when the advice was given and is liable to change so please contact club to get permission before organising a scattering ceremony.
+The dates at the end are when we were advised of the policy, if you have any more current information please let us know so we can help others.

 In alphabetical order (wouldn’t want to show any allegiance!)